 - abolition of the title “Emperor of India” by the British monarch

-The territorial division between Hindus and Muslims was decided, on a entirely religious basis.
-Actually, a Western Pakistan was created in Punjab, and an East Pakistan in Bengal, which would later become Bangladesh.
+The territorial division between Hindus and Muslims was decided, on an entirely religious basis.
+Actually, Western Pakistan was created in Punjab, and an East Pakistan in Bengal, which would later become Bangladesh.
 The two Muslim regions were separated by more than 1000 km of Hindu territory.
 The two colossal migrations in the opposite direction, the Muslims, expelled from India, who were fleeing to Pakistan, and the Hindus fleeing from Pakistan turned into one of the bloodiest massacres in history.

 After almost 200 years of domination, the British were literally rushing out of India.